 To learn more about bicycle parking regulations, see Section 7 of the University Traffic and Parking Regulations.
-Bicycle parking is enforced by the Grounds Department.
+In most areas on campus, bicycle parking is enforced by the Grounds Department.

 Find more information on campus bicycle repair stations and the Farmers Market bicycle tent through the Office of University Sustainability.

-When cycling off campus and within the bondaries of the City of West Lafayette, Chapter 46 of the West Lafayette, Indiana Code of Ordinances must be obeyed.
+When cycling off campus and within the boundaries of the City of West Lafayette, Chapter 46 of the West Lafayette, Indiana Code of Ordinances must be obeyed.

-When cycling off campus and within the bondaries of the City of Lafayette, Chapter 7.07 of the Lafayette, Indiana Code of Ordinances must be obeyed.
+When cycling off campus and within the boundaries of the City of Lafayette, Chapter 7.07 of the Lafayette, Indiana Code of Ordinances must be obeyed.